mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Building a KVM over IP with Raspberry Pi

 The [Raspberry Pi](https://www.raspberrypi.org/) is a small, inexpensive single board computer.
-Starting as low as $30 per device, they're powerful enough to run a full desktop operating system, so they're a popular tool among hobbyists and programmers.
+They're powerful enough to run a full desktop operating system, so their $30-60 price point makes them a popular tool among hobbyists and programmers.

 {{<img src="pi-in-hand.jpg" alt="Raspberry Pi in the palm of my hand" caption="The Raspberry Pi is a fully-functional computer that fits on a single chip and costs only $30-60." maxWidth="600px">}}